Sekogutcuoglu/DataAnalysisWithApacheSpark/README.md

 **Apache Spark Integration**
 Apache Spark is an open-source data analytics engine developed for big data processing.
 It is known for being fast, general-purpose, and extensible.
 Spark can perform rapid analysis with in-memory processing of datasets and provides higher performance than the MapReduce model.
 It includes modules such as Spark SQL, Spark Streaming, MLlib, and GraphX to facilitate various data processing tasks.
 Additionally, it is compatible with many data sources like Hadoop, Cassandra, HBase, and S3 and has a broad ecosystem.
 Spark makes big data analytics faster, more flexible, and user-friendly.

+**NOT** : In the Basket Analysis, I removed the "amazon-products.csv" file due to its size, so it would be beneficial to mention this.